Back Side of the Moon - Pink Floyd x Sailor Moon

 I wanted to recreate the Pink Floyd poster with Sailor Moon characters in a retro 1990s anime style.
 I achieved this in a controllable way using Stable Diffusion.

-There are three problems which had to be solved:
+There were three problems that had to be solved:

 1. Composition Matching

-The final image should have five characters sitting along an edge with their poses identical to the reference image.
-To achieve this I used ControlNets.
+The final image should have six characters sitting along an edge with their poses identical to the reference image.
+To achieve this, I used ControlNets.

 To begin, I preprocessed the source image to produce two control images which were later used to guide the ControlNets: